rescript-lang/rescript-compiler/README.md

 One OCaml module is mapped to one JS module, and no name mangling happens so that:

-1. The stacktrace is preserved, the generated code is debuggable.
+1. The stacktrace is preserved, the generated code is debuggable with or without sourcemap.
 2. You can call `List.length` (List is a module in OCaml standard library) in a plain Javascript file.